Hypercubers/hypercubing.xyz/docs/drafts/hyper-puzzle-notation.md

 ### Lowercase Greek alphabet (sequential)

-For when there are multiple Latin groups, they can be distinguished using a small lowercase Greek prefix.
+For when there are multiple sets of axes assigned Latin letters, they can be distinguished using a small lowercase Greek prefix.
 For example:

 | Group | Names                 |
 | ----- | --------------------- |